lin-j/lin-j.github.io/_pages/about.md

 {% include base_path %}

-Since 2018, I lead the Edge AI group at I2R A*STAR Singapore, with the focus on development of compact neural networks and the applications for the next-generation deep learning hardware, efficient deep learning on encrypted data for privacy preserving, TinyML for IoT, etc.
+I lead the Edge AI group at I2R A*STAR Singapore from 2018 to 2022, with the focus on development of compact neural networks and the applications for the next-generation deep learning hardware, efficient deep learning on encrypted data for privacy preserving, TinyML for IoT, etc.

 From 2011 – 2014, I served as core contributor to the MPEG-7 International standardization on [Compact Descriptors for Visual Search (CDVS)](http://mpeg.chiariglione.org/standards/mpeg-7/compact-descriptors-visual-search)
 Contributions on scalable and compact global descriptor are adopted by MPEG CDVS as one of the three core technologies,